Welcome to Classical Academy High School

 Classical Academy High School’s Drumline is a competitive ensemble of marching drums, mallet keyboards, synthesizers, and guitars.
 The drumline competes in tournaments through the American Drum Line Association.
 This program is open to any student from any Classical or Coastal Academy campus through workshops and auditions each December.

-The Caiman Choir Singers learn music reading, vocal techniques, and performance concepts and participate in performances and concerts throughout the year.
+The Caiman Choir Singers learn music reading, vocal techniques, and performance concepts and participate in performances and concerts and festivals throughout the year.
 This program is open to students from both CAHS campuses.

 Visual and Performing Arts

-CAHS believes the visual and performing arts possess inherent value essential in creating well-rounded students with a complete education.
-We believe students should be given the opportunity to think like artists, just as they should be able to approach the world mathematically, scientifically, historically, and linguistically.
-CAHS instruction follows the CA State Standards for artistic perception, creative expression, historical and cultural context, aesthetic valuing, connections/applications, and the Common Core Standards for reading, writing, speaking, and listening.
+CAHS believes the visual and performing arts possess inherent value essential in the creation of well-rounded students with a complete education.
+We believe students should be given the opportunity to think like artists, just as they should also be given the opportunity to approach the world mathematically, scientifically, historically, and linguistically.
+Studying the arts enables students to connect to content in new ways and gain a greater understanding of oneself and others.
+The arts encourage and enable students to reflect on quality, celebrate multiple perspectives, solve a problem with multiple solutions, and ‘say’ what cannot be said with words alone.
+CAHS instruction follows the CA State Standards for artistic perception, creative expression, historical and cultural context, aesthetic valuing, and connections/applications, as well as the Common Core Standards for reading, writing, speaking, and listening.
 CAHS VAPA courses provide students with an academically enriching and rigorous study of the arts.

 Minimum Graduation Requirement: 10 credits (Elective or A-G)